Day 304 · Saturday, October 31

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 304, Good to All.
+This is By God's Call — day 304, A Savior Is Born.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.